Lohchab1212/2025-Australian-grand-prix/README.md

 ## RACE - 2025 Australian Grand Prix
 Why this Grand Prix?
-Since this Grand prix was a rainy one and a true F1 enthusiast knows how strategic a semi wet race is because getting right window fro the inters(Tyre Compound).
+Since this Grand prix was a rainy one and a true F1 enthusiast knows how strategic a semi wet race is because getting right window for the inters(Tyre Compound).
 It all comes down to the timings of the pit stop how well you time the pit stop with the rain starting as well as when the track becomes dry you don't want to be one with the inters.
 This race focuses on the tyre strategy of the Ferrari F1 team.
 ## Key Findings